Maarten88/rrod/README.md

 - Kubernetes Yaml files for deployment to a Kubernetes environment, such as Azure AKS (add your own configmaps/secrets)

 ## See it in action
-- I deployed [a version of this all to Azure AKS here](https://rrod.sikkema.com).
-It seems to work, however there are some warnings about broken connections in the logs that do not happen when running locally.
-If someone can teach me how to correctly configure the loadbalancer in Azure AKS with WebSockets and TLS, please help me improve.
+- I deployed [a version of this complete solution to Azure Kubernetes Service (AKS) here](https://rrod.sikkema.com).
+Kubernetes and Docker are new to me, but I think this is the way forward.
+  There still are warnings about broken connections in the logs that do not happen when running locally.
+If someone can teach me how to correctly configure the loadbalancer in Azure AKS with WebSockets and TLS, please help me improve this.

 This code should be considered experimental.
-It mostly works, however the project has rough edges and has not been thoroughly tested.
+It mostly works, however the project may have rough edges and has not been thoroughly tested.
 I welcome feedback!

 -- Maarten